 It is for you to determine if, and when, your emotive reaction to certain situations is not helpful to you.
 If you desire to modify a behavioral reaction, you need to identify what the triggers are and then replace your experiential determined habitual responses with new replaced behaviors.

 Over time the behaviors you choose to display, replace the old and become the new norm.
 Now to be clear, this doesn’t mean you should just decide to replace every adverse feeling, such as fear.
+Nor should you try.

 Fear is a normal reaction that prevents you from making risky decisions and being harmed or hurt.
 Everyone will know the behaviors they exhibit habitually and be aware if these are exaggerated or if they negatively impact your emotional health and feelings of well-being.

 The key is identifying the trigger.
 What causes this behavior?
-Why is this your pre-tuned response?
+Why is this your response?
 What in your past has led you to react to certain situations in the way that you do?

 This then explains why a familiar smell may trigger memories or emotions.
 If you have positive and fond memory association with an aroma on this list then it is one that should be used first.

 This memory association assists mood elevation.
+This association is why oils have become so popular as natural remedies.

-Here Are The 15 Best Essential Oils For Anxiety And Stress:
+Here Are The 15 Best Essential Oils For Anxiety and stress.

 1. Lavender – Helps Us Relax and Gain Quality Sleep.